-- the subordinated units held by any person will immediately and automatically convert into common units on a one-for-one basis, provided (i) neither such person nor any of its affiliates voted any of its units in favor of the removal and (ii) such person is not an affiliate of the successor general partner; and - if all of the subordinated units convert pursuant to the foregoing, all cumulative common unit arrearages on the common units will be extinguished and the subordination period will end.
+- the subordinated units held by any person will immediately and automatically convert into common units on a one-for-one basis, provided

+(i) neither such person nor any of its affiliates voted any of its units in favor of the removal and (ii) such person is not an affiliate of the successor general partner; and - if all of the subordinated units convert pursuant to the foregoing, all cumulative common unit arrearages on the common units will be extinguished and the subordination period will end.

 In the event of the removal of our general partner under circumstances where cause exists or withdrawal of our general partner where that withdrawal violates our partnership agreement, a successor general partner will have the option to purchase the general partner interest and incentive distribution rights of the departing general partner for a cash payment equal to the fair market value of those interests.
-Under all other circumstances where our general partner withdraws or is removed by the limited partners, the departing general partner has the option to require the successor general partner to purchase the general partner interest and the incentive distribution rights of the departing general partner or its affiliates for fair market value.
-In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner will determine the fair market value.
+Under all other circumstances where our general partner withdraws or is removed by the limited partners, the departing general partner or its affiliates for fair market value.
+In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner will determine the fair market value.
 Or, if the departing general partner and the successor general partner will determine the fair market value.
 Or, if the departing general partner and the successor general partner will determine the fair market value.